 Some cenotes are highly decorated, with beautiful stalactites hanging from the roofs of the underwater caves leftover from when the caves were dry.
 Others have the remains of ancient animals and people fossilized in their walls and floors.

 About the Riviera Maya Cenotes

-The Yucatan is like a giant sponge, with hundreds of kilometres connected through a network of underground rivers and cave systems.
+The Yucatan in Mexico is like a giant sponge, with hundreds of kilometers connected through a network of underground rivers and cave systems.
 There are over 4,000 known cenotes in the Riviera Maya region and so far, seven of the world’s ten longest mapped underground waterways exist beneath the Yucatan Peninsula.

 The Riviera Maya contains both of the top two largest underwater cave systems in the world.
 The Sac Actun System (Sistema Sac Actun) meaning “white cave system” is the most impressive at 347 kilometers (215 miles) long.

 The Riviera Maya is the stretch of gorgeous Northeastern coastline that runs along the Caribbean side of the Yucatan Peninsula.
 The Mayan Riviera cenotes are some of the best and most densely packed cenotes in the world!

 The Riviera Maya might just be my favorite area on Earth!
 And the cenotes in Riviera Maya are all absolutely spectacular and are a seriously fun day away from the beautiful beaches.
 I highly recommend you visit at least one cenote during your stay in Mexico.

 If you are staying anywhere along the Riviera Maya (in Cancun, Puerto Morelos, Playa del Carmen, or Tulum) then it will be easy for you to pick a cenote or two and go to them for the day.
 You won’t need a tour, you can just take a taxi and arrange a pickup with the same driver if you don’t have a rental car.